LiveG-Technologies/EditDash/README.md

 # EditDash
-Modern UI template for applications focused on editing files
+Modern UI template for applications focused on editing files.

+## Styling
+EditDash's design will be based around Microsoft Office's UI, but with a nice twist to it.